spaceandtimefdn/blitzar/README.md

 <details open>
 <summary>Multi-Scalar Multiplication / Generalized Pedersen Commitment Results:</summary>

-The subsequent outcomes are derived from the preceding benchmark execution of the pedersen commitment, during which the number of sequences, bytes per element, sequence length, and GPU type were varied.
+The subsequent outcomes are derived from the preceding benchmark execution of the Pedersen commitment, during which the number of sequences, bytes per element, sequence length, and GPU type were varied.

 ![Multiexponentiation Benchmarks](https://github.com/spaceandtimelabs/blitzar/blob/assets/benchmark/multiexponentiation_seconds.png)